Energy Protein Powder: Vanilla Complete Daily Energy Collagen Protein

 Hydrolyzed Collagen, Partially Hydrolyzed Guar Gum (SunFiber®), Caprylic Acid Triglycerides, Panax ginseng Root Extract (4% Ginsenosides), Organic Cordyceps militaris (Fruiting Body Extract), L-Tryptophan, Phosphatidylcholine (from Sunflower Lecithin), Sunflower Lecithin, MCT Oil Powder (Caprylic and Capric Acid Triglycerides from Highly Refined Coconut and/or Palm Kernel Oil, Tapioca Dextrin), Guar Gum, Gum Acacia, Xanthan Gum, Stevia Leaf Extract (Rebaudioside A Processed from Stevia Leaf), Natural Vanilla Flavor, Natural Flavor.

-Collagen () is the main structural protein in the extracellular matrix of the body's various connective tissues.
+Collagen () is the main structural protein in the extracellular matrix of a body's various connective tissues.
 As the main component of connective tissue, it is the most abundant protein in mammals.
 25% to 35% of a mammalian body's protein content is collagen.
 Amino acids are bound together to form a triple helix of elongated fibril known as a collagen helix.
 The collagen helix is mostly found in connective tissue such as cartilage, bones, tendons, ligaments, and skin.
-Vitamin C is vital for collagen synthesis, and Vitamin E improves the production of collagen.
+Vitamin C is vital for collagen synthesis, while Vitamin E improves its production.

 Depending upon the degree of mineralization, collagen tissues may be rigid (bone) or compliant (tendon) or have a gradient from rigid to compliant (cartilage).
 Collagen is also abundant in corneas, blood vessels, the gut, intervertebral discs, and the dentin in teeth.
 In muscle tissue, it serves as a major component of the endomysium.
 Collagen constitutes 1% to 2% of muscle tissue and accounts for 6% of the weight to skeletal muscle.
 The fibroblast is the most common cell creating collagen in a body.
 Gelatin, which is used in food and industry, is collagen that was irreversibly hydrolyzed using heat, basic solutions, or weak acids.